 Author List

-Bukowy JD, Foss H, McGarry SD, Lowman AK, Hurrell SL, Iczkowski KA, Banerjee A, Bobholz SA, Barrington A, Dayton A, Unteriner J, Jacobsohn K, See WA, Nevalainen MT, Nencka AS, Ethridge T, Jarrard DF, LaViolette PS
+Bukowy JD, Foss H, McGarry SD, Lowman AK, Hurrell SL, Iczkowski KA, Banerjee A, Bobholz SA, Barrington A, Dayton A, Unteriner J, Jacobsohn K, See WA, Nevalainen MT, Nencka AS, Ethridge T, Jarrard DF, LaViolette PSAuthors

-Anjishnu Banerjee PhD Associate Professor in the Institute for Health and Equity department at Medical College of Wisconsin
+Anjishnu Banerjee PhD Associate Professor in the Data Science Institute department at Medical College of WisconsinSamuel Bobholz PhD Assistant Professor in the Radiology department at Medical College of Wisconsin

 Peter LaViolette PhD Professor in the Radiology department at Medical College of Wisconsin